 No team with serious title ambition can afford a really slack period.
 It takes a good start, a solid spell in the middle and a rousing finish when the other challengers are snapping at your heels come finals time.

 But hopefully our players are tried and tested, and most have been through it all over.
 They are nearly all senior members now who have played at a very good level for a number of years.
 They know exactly what is required of them.

 There were times during the close season when the club thought about dipping into the player market.
 There were players anyone would have fancied – but not at the asking price.
 And in any case would one have spent dollars to pay players of the quality of some of our reserves without being able to guarantee them a place in the team.

 We cannot make promises or look into a crystal ball and say what the season holds in store.
 But we can tell you that everyone at Exies Sports Oval is determined to have something to celebrate with our fans.

 Welcome back for what we hope will be another enjoyable season.
 Give all the players the reception they deserve and take it from there.
 Up the Swans!
-(By Trevor Harrison).
+(April 10, 2019).

 DUNCAN REACHES 300 GAMES MILESTONE - By Matt Malone